-8. (a) The Bank's finance department require professionals like Chartered Accountants to strengthen
+8. (a) The Bank's finance department require professionals like Chartered Accountants to strengthen internal financial controls over financial reporting.

-(b) In our opinion, the Bank has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at 31st March 2020, based on the internal control over financial reporting criteria established by the Bank considering the essential components of internal control stated in the Guidance Note issued by the ICAI.
+In our opinion, the Bank has, in all material (b) respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at 31st March 2020, based on the internal control over financial reporting criteria established by the Bank considering the essential components of internal control stated in the Guidance Note issued by the ICAI.